Real Madrid vs Barcelona: Isco left out of squad for crunch Copa del Rey Clasico | Goal.com

 Isco returned to full training at the start of the week after recovering from a back injury, but he will play no part in the crucial showdown with Barca this evening.

-The Los Blancos boss has only used Isco sparingly during his short reign at the helm, amid reports of a fractious relationship between the pair.
+The Blancos boss has used Isco sparingly during his short reign at the helm, amid reports of a fractious relationship between the pair.

-Isco has yet to start a single La Liga game under Solari, with speculation swirling that the 26-year-old will leave the club at the end of the season.
+Isco has yet to start a single league game under Solari, with speculation swirling that the 26-year-old will leave the club at the end of the season.

-Madrid have won eight of their last ten matches across all competitions, but a 2-1 home defeat to Girona last week stalled their recent progress.
+Madrid have won eight of their last 10 matches across all competitions, but a 2-1 home defeat to Girona last week stalled their recent progress.

 📝 ¡Nuestros 20 convocados para el #RMClasico!#RMCopa | @caixabank pic.twitter.com/rBkmXFpnHd— Real Madrid C.F.⚽ (@realmadrid) February 27, 2019